nmapx/inidister/README.md

 Your data won't disappear (or reset to default) from produced file as long as key exist in the schema (dist).

 ## License
 MIT License.
-Check LICENSE file for details.
+Check [LICENSE](https://github.com/nmapx/inidister/blob/master/LICENSE) for details.